 The requests for money can come in many forms, for example requests for flight tickets to visit their victims, payments for visa documentation, emergency medical bills, and temporary money flow problems.
 Fake documents can easily be edited and produced to give credibility to these scenarios.
 Examples include business contracts, flight tickets, fake bank statement accounts, payment demand notices, and so on.

 The scammer will continue to demand money as long as the victim continues to pay.
 Sometimes victims can be strung along for months.
 Personal details could be used to steal identity and victims could even be blackmailed by scammers if any sensitive information has been shared by the victims.
 Malicious links can be sent as attachments in order to steal bank details.
-Sadly, this has lead to victims in the UK losing millions of pounds.

 How to protect yourself from romance fraud?